-Tagged Barbados Reference Lab, Bayview Hospital, Bracebridge Medical Centre, Coverly Medical Centre, CT Barbados, Diagnostic Radiology, Donville Inniss, Elcourt Clinic, FMH, Health Smart Pharmacy, Imaging and Ultrasound, MRI Barbados, Nuclear Medicine, Sandy Crest, Warrens Health Care
+Tagged Bajan News, Barbados Health, Barbados Reference Lab, Bayview Hospital, Blogging, Bracebridge Medical Centre, Coverly Medical Centre, CT Barbados, Diagnostic Radiology, Donville Inniss, Elcourt Clinic, FMH, Health Smart Pharmacy, Healthy Living, Imaging and Ultrasound, MRI Barbados, Nuclear Medicine, Sandy Crest, Warrens Health Care

 Donville Inniss – Minister of Health

 Of course the DLPites will challenge Barbados Underground (BU) because we are about to ask a few hard questions of a DLP minister.
 In a recent contribution to debate in parliament Minister Ronald Jones confirmed that ‘the blogs’ are not partial to one political side or the other.
 BU agrees with Jones, it is an uncompromising characteristic of BU.